Summary

-Rationale and Recommendations
+Guideline Rationale and Core Recommendations

-Each guideline is summarized below by its rationale and core recommendations. ● = must, ○ = should.
+Each guideline is summarized below by its rationale and core recommendations. ● = must, = should.
 See the guidelines for the full statements, the applicability matrix for per-study-type severities, and the reporting checklist for an item-by-item breakdown.

 Guideline Rationale Core Recommendations